vvartiainen/dotfiles/README.md

 Moving between spaces happens easily with `CTRL + <workspace index>`.

 Changing focus between different windows or applications in workspace: `CTRL + DOWN`

+*Also, I have rebound my `CAPSLOCK` to `CTRL` for slightly more ergonomic hand position when using the laptop internal keyboard.*

 I have assigned some applications to specific workspaces, for example: